-5 Transfer

-Are registered domain names transferable?
+5 Are registered domain names transferable?
 If so, how?
+Can the use of a domain name be licensed?

-Yes, domain names are transferable and the transfer process is conducted by e-mail.
+Yes, domain names are transferable and the transfer process is conducted by email.

 Only a registrar can be in charge of the process of moving a domain name from one registrar to another and of the process of modifying the name of the registrant.